-- Ticks can also secrete a small amount of anesthetic substance which is already present in its saliva so that the host cannot feel the presence of the tick if it is attached in a sheltered position it can go unnoticed.
+- Ticks can also secrete a small amount of anesthetic substance that is already present in its saliva so that the host cannot feel the presence of the tick-borne diseases if it is attached in a sheltered position it can go unnoticed.

 - The feeding will go on for several days and if the host’s blood is found to be infected, the tick will ingest the pathogens with the blood.

-- While feeding, a small amount of saliva from the ticks might also enter the body through its skin.
+- While feeding, a small amount of saliva from the tick-borne diseases might also enter the body through its skin.
 If there is the presence of pathogens found in the saliva, it can be transmitted into the host’s body easily.

 After feeding, most of the ticks will fall and prepare themselves for the next stage in the life cycle.
-There is a high chance of transmission of the disease acquired by the tick to the new host it is going to feed on.
+There is a high chance of transmission of the disease acquired by the tick-borne diseases to the new host it is going to feed on.